Is It Better to Self-Publish or Get a Publisher? An Author's Guide

 4. Reader exposure

-As you might expect, traditional publishing is the standard choice of authors looking for lots of mainstream exposure to readers.
-A major publisher will promote your book heavily online and prominently display it in brick-and-mortar bookstores.
-You'll be discussed in influential literary circles, and your title will have more cultural relevance overall.
+As you might expect, traditional publishing is the typical choice of authors looking for mainstream exposure.
+A major publisher can promote your book heavily online and prominently display it in brick-and-mortar bookstores (though there's also the chance they'll skimp on the marketing and hang you out to dry).

-Conversely, self-publishing a book makes it pretty difficult to achieve widespread recognition, but you may be able to reach your target audience more directly.
-By contacting niche review blogs, running price promotions and Amazon ads, and cultivating your personal fanbase, you’ll gradually build a not-so-mainstream but extremely loyal audience.
+Conversely, self-publishing can make it tough to achieve widespread recognition, but you may be able to reach your target audience more directly.
+By contacting niche review blogs, running price promotions and Amazon ads, and cultivating your personal fanbase, you’ll gradually build a less-mainstream but extremely loyal audience.
 Indeed, not only will they purchase this book, but likely your future books as well!

-The bottom line: Traditional publishers have the connections and clout to get your book in front of mainstream audiences right away.
+The bottom line: Traditional publishers have more connections to get your book in front of mainstream audiences fairly quickly.
 With self-publishing, it may take longer to capture readers, but they’ll stick around.

 5. Literary prestige